 Much to our delight, at 5:00 pm (1700 hrs), I heard a ping on my phone that the WiFi was back on.
 We were thrilled.
 We proceeded to make dinner on the braai consisting of steaks and chicken breast.
 On the side, we had a salad with sweet corn and rice for Tom and grilled eggplant for me.
 It was a lovely dinner.

-Tonight, we’re making roast beef and chicken breasts on the braai, with sauteed mushrooms and salad.
+We’re making roast beef and chicken breasts on the braai, with sauteed mushrooms and salad tonight.
 Tom will have rice and sweet corn on the side while I have shrimp salad and grilled eggplant.
 It will be another great dinner.
 The boredom is gone.

 Yes, based on our lifestyle, when WiFi is out, we scramble to find ways to entertain ourselves.
 It’s the “nature of the beast.”
 Thank goodness this doesn’t occur frequently, and most likely, while back in the US for a few months, it won’t occur at all.

 Photo from one year ago today, September 27, 2020: